Vladimir-G4/bench-ai/README.md

-# bench ai
+# benchAI

 **Benchmark any AI model.
 With one function.**

-Bench AI is a plug-and-play evaluation suite for LLM developers.
+benchAI is a plug-and-play evaluation suite for LLM developers.
 Easily test your prompts across real-world use cases like Q&A, codegen, summarization, and more—no matter what model you use.

 ---